 - The proposal must be submitted from an individual farmer/rancher or farmer/rancher organization, such as a cooperative.
 Proposals from NGOs, other community groups or researchers are not accepted.

 - Primary occupation is farming/ranching or part-time farming.
 Producers run their farm alone or with family or partners and have a least $1,000 of documented annual income from the operation, as defined by USDA.
 There is no restriction on farm size or the length of time an individual has been farming.
 SSARE also considers proposals from indigenous agriculturists who produce for community food systems.
-These enterprises may be eligible to apply where the production activity has an annual value of at least $1,000, but products are not sold due to cultural factors.
+These enterprises may be eligible to apply where the production activity has an annual value of at least $1,000, even if products are not sold due to cultural factors.

 - The proposed project addresses production and marketing issues that promote sustainable agriculture.